poautran/PyXRDCT/README.md

 ## Documentation

 The user manual is under construction.
-For an early start, you can try to run the demo Notbook in PyXRDCT/resources.
+For an early start, you can try to run the demo Notebook in PyXRDCT/resources.
 Functions and other utilities are in PyXRDCT/nmutils/utils.
 Examples of raw data are located in the resources folder in PyXRDCT/resources.